Directly Observing the Galaxies Likely Responsible for Reionization: Wavelet decomposition

 We carry out a number of tests to determine a) which of the residual images we should use for object detection, b) to what extent the wavelet decomposition procedure improves our detection efficiency, and c) whether we can measure reliable photometry from the residual images.
 As we need to determine the effect of the wavelet subtraction process on the detection and measurement of galaxies, we do this with a simulation in which we add fake galaxies to the data and attempt to recover them.

 We first generate fake point sources with a range of input magnitudes, convolve them with the $H_{160}$-band PSF and add them to the $H_{160}$-band image in random positions.
 We then compute the wavelet transform as detailed above, construct models on each scale $j=1...9$ and run {\sc SExtractor} on both the input image and the residual images on each scale.
 In Figure \ref{fig:wvsim}, we compare the results.
-We find that we most efficiently recover fake sources at $H_{160} > 25$ in the wavelet-subtracted images on scales 3 and 4.
-However, the simulations imply that in some cases the wavelet photometry can be unreliable (left panel of Figure \ref{fig:wvsim}), as sources that have been partially subtracted in the wavelet decomposition process are included.
+As the left panel of Figure \ref{fig:wvsim} shows, the wavelet images are useful for detecting sources at $m > 26$; brighter than this, all or part of the galaxy is removed in the wavelet-subtraction process.
+Although high-redshift galaxies brighter than this limit are rare, we therefore need to use both the original and wavelet-subtracted images for detection to ensure that we find any that may exist.
+We also need to ensure that we can measure accurate photometry when using the wavelet-subtracted images for detection.
+The center panel of Figure \ref{fig:wvsim} shows that photometry measured in the original image for sources detected in the wavelet-subtracted images (scales 3-5) is of comparable accuracy to that of sources detected in the original image (but note that more sources are included for the wavelet-subtracted images at the faint end).
+If we both detect and measure sources in the wavelet-subtracted images, we find that in the range where sources can be efficiently recovered ($m > 26$) the images subtracted on scales 4 and 5 have measurement errors comparable to sources measured in the original image (again, over more sources overall).
+However, there is a systematic shift towards fainter magnitudes: this is because objects that are partially removed in the wavelet-subtraction process or lie close to residuals are still included.
 Therefore, we only use the wavelet photometry when it is within 1$\sigma$ of the photometry on the original image (using the wavelet-subtracted image for detection in both cases).
 This results in accurate recovered photometry on scale $j=4$ while maximizing the signal-to-noise by using the wavelet-subtracted image where possible.
 If we use scale $j=3$, the recovered flux is reduced even when measuring in the original image because oversubtraction of galaxy light causes the Kron apertures to be drawn too small.
 Scale $j=4$ is therefore our preferred scale on which to model and subtract the cluster light, and this scale is used throughout the remainder of this paper.

 We also note that detection in the wavelet-subtracted images is hampered for bright $\left(H_{160} < 25\right)$ galaxies as they get removed when we perform the subtraction to smaller scales.
 Although we do not expect to find any high-redshift galaxies in this regime, we nonetheless choose to combine catalogs from the wavelet-subtracted and original images in order to ensure that we include potential bright or extended sources.